-Alena Zsuzsová is a former Italian and Hungarian translator from southern Slovakia who has known Kočner since 2012.
+Alena Zsuzsová, a former translator from southern Slovakia, has known Kočner since 2012.
 By her own admission, she has close personal ties to the businessman: Though she denies allegations that she was his mistress, Kočner is the godfather of her child and apparently showered them with lavish gifts, paid for their holidays and bought them expensive cars.
-Messages from Kočner’s phone, which were leaked to the Slovak media in October, also showed her communicating with prominent politicians and public officials on his behalf.
+Messages from Kočner’s phone also showed her communicating with prominent politicians and public officials on his behalf.

 Tomáš Szabó and his cousin Miroslav Marček are accused of actually carrying out the killings.
-Tall, muscular, and tattooed, with a strong jaw and a shaved head, former police officer Szabó even looked the part of an assassin for hire.
-He and Marček, an ex-soldier who was known to be “good with guns,” are also on trial for a third, unrelated murder of Slovak entrepreneur Peter Molnar in 2016, suggesting the pair has a longer history as hired assassins than has previously been reported.
+Tall, muscular, and tattooed, with a strong jaw and a shaved head, former police officer Szabó even looked the part of an assassin for hire, though it was the ex-soldier Marček, who confessed to pulling the trigger.
+The two men are also on trial for a third, unrelated murder of Slovak entrepreneur Peter Molnar in 2016, suggesting they have a longer history as hired assassins than has previously been reported.

 What’s happened so far?